 Atlanta On The Big Screen: Top Tourist Spots For Film Lovers

-Iconic buildings, a rich history, and a great skyline mean that Atlanta has always been a top spot for Hollywood filming.
-Some of the city’s best-known locations are most familiar from today’s top films, and many tourists are keen to see those spots in real life.
+Iconic buildings, a rich history, and a great skyline mean Atlanta has always been a top spot for Hollywood filming.
+Some of the city’s best-known locations are most familiar from today’s biggest films, and plenty of tourists want to see those spots in person.

 Atlanta on the big screen: top tourist spots for film lovers

-If this is the reason why you’re booking flights to the world’s busiest airport and keenly seeking top hotels in Atlanta, then you won’t be disappointed.
-There are plenty of recognizable film locations on offer across the city, and you don’t even need to be a film buff to spot them.
+If this is the reason you’re booking flights to the world’s busiest airport and looking for top hotels in Atlanta, you won’t be disappointed.
+There are plenty of recognizable film locations across the city, and you don’t even need to be a film buff to spot them.

 The Walking Dead Bridge